Stable Real-Space Invariants and Topology Beyond Symmetry Indicators: Results

-\section{Real-space invariants}
+\subsection{Real-space invariants}

-Before we introduce the SRSIs, let us review the {\it local} RSIs derived in Refs.~\cite{ZhidaFragileTwist1,ZhidaFragileTwist2}.
-To define RSIs, let us consider topologically trivial, {\it atomic} bands, which transform under a representation of a space group induced from site-symmetry representations (or exponentially localized and symmetric Wannier orbitals) at WPs within a unit cell.
+Before we introduce the SRSIs, let us review the local RSIs derived in Refs.~\cite{ZhidaFragileTwist1,ZhidaFragileTwist2}.
+To define RSIs, let us consider topologically trivial, atomic bands, which transform under a representation of a space group induced from site-symmetry representations (or exponentially localized and symmetric Wannier orbitals) at WPs within a unit cell.
 Recall from Refs.~\cite{Bradlyn17-2,jenbarryreview21,elcoro2017,Cano17} that for each WP $W$, the site-symmetry group $G_W$ consists of symmetries that leave $W$ invariant, and the site-symmetry irreducible representations (irreps) $\rho^i_W$ ($i=1, \dots, N^\rho_W$) are defined for $G_W$.

-{\it Local} RSIs are defined locally at each WP $W$ in the unit cell, in terms of the multiplicities $m(\rho^i_W)$ of site-symmetry irreps at $W$ for a given set of bands. {For a WP $W$, we first consider all WPs connected to $W$, meaning those WPs with coordinates that can be continuously tuned to those of $W$ while preserving all crystal symmetries~\cite{elcoro2017,jenbarryreview21}.} The local RSIs remain invariant under adiabatic processes that deform occupied site-symmetry irreps between $W$ and the connected lower-symmetry WPs without breaking the symmetries of the SG $G$ and without closing a gap to other bands.
+Local RSIs are defined locally at each WP $W$ in the unit cell, in terms of the multiplicities $m(\rho^i_W)$ of site-symmetry irreps at $W$ for a given set of bands.
+For a WP $W$, we first consider all WPs connected to $W$, meaning those WPs with coordinates that can be continuously tuned to those of $W$ while preserving all crystal symmetries~\cite{elcoro2017,jenbarryreview21}.
+The local RSIs remain invariant under adiabatic processes that deform occupied site-symmetry irreps between $W$ and the connected lower-symmetry WPs without breaking the symmetries of the SG $G$ and without closing a gap to other bands.

 The full set of local RSIs in the 1651 magnetic SGs was computed in Ref.~\cite{xu2021threedimensional}, where it was found that there are both $\Z$- and $\Z_n$-valued ($n=2$) local RSIs.
+Earlier works~\cite{van2018higher,Hwang:2019aa} identified related local RSIs for specific point-group settings, such as rotation and (roto)inversion symmetries.
+These works provide early examples of local RSIs in restricted symmetry settings.
 To compute the local RSIs at a WP $W$, we first analyze the induction relations between the site-symmetry group $G_W$ of $W$ and the site symmetry groups of all connected lower-symmetry WPs.
 These relations determine how direct sums of irreps of $G_W$ decompose into irreps at lower-symmetry WPs, corresponding to possible adiabatic processes.
-As detailed in Sec.~SII of the Supplementary Material (SM)~\cite{supple}, local RSIs can be systematically derived using the Smith decomposition of the matrix enumerating these adiabatic processes.
+As detailed in Section 2 of the Supplementary Note (SN 2), local RSIs can be systematically derived using the Smith decomposition of the matrix enumerating these adiabatic processes.